lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 After asking her what it would get us.
 She gives a copper javelin to [[Keth]].
 And a pouch of gold for the party as a down payment.
 The assignment, has been shipped to [[Brindol]] to make it official.
 Giving quicker access to the guild for [[Bikam]], [[Aelar]], and [[Alton]] if they want it in the future.

-Introducing ourselves to each other.
+Introduced ourselves to each other, as we only "met" last night.

 Decided to do go to mill first, check on [[Veshje]], and finish the nest after.

 Moving along the river, we see the mutations of the vegetables very quickly, and more often further along the river.
 We meet a fey woman, azure blue skin, fallen in eyes, asks us for help as she fell into the river.
 An oil like substance, originates from the old mill, according to her that is the origin of the mutation.
 [[Keth]] casts Lay on Hands on her curing her of the poisonous state she is in.
 And gifts him a [[Fey enchanted drop of water]].

 Near the mill, we decide to set up camp.
 During the first watch, by [[Keth]] and [[Alton]], the trap that was set by [[Aelar]] was sprung.
 A massive spider (the size of a small dog) was caught in it.
 During [[Booker]]'s watch (second) nothing was heard or seen.
 During the watch of [[Aelar]] and [[Bikam]] also nothing happens.

 ## 2 Marpenoth

+Waking up, and continuing our journey.
 We see the old mill, next to the river.
 On the mill, charms and effigies are attached.
 We hear voices/noises, carried by the wind, originating from the mill.

 Next to the mill in a cornflower field, we spot a kobold camp, with a dozen or so huts and wood pulp.
 We do reconnaissances and come up with a plan to get into the camp.

 [[Aelar]] and [[Keth]] are going to go Orc and try to convince the kobolds to tell them what their plan is and who their boss is.